 Scenario 3: The Pipe Repair Gone Wrong

 Mary had a leaky pipe in her basement.
 While trying to fix it, she damaged the old insulation wrapped around the pipe.
-This fuzzy insulation was actually asbestos pipe wrap, common in older homes.
+This insulation was actually asbestos pipe wrap, common in older homes.
 Any repair work around old pipe insulation should be checked for asbestos first.

 Scenario 4: The Innocent Wall Hanging